justinmeiners/efficient-programming-with-components/08_lisp.md

     Based on Alex's comments we can guess that he would prefer processes to threads.
-    Processes offer memory protection by default, with all the danger centralized in a small shared portions, which can be used for communication.
+    Processes offer memory protection by default, with all the danger centralized in small shared portions.
     (See chapter 7 of "The Art of UNIX Programming")

 [gnu]: https://www.gnu.org/